aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

   - definition of parameter fields of micro-service
   - used by service framework core and ParameterProcessor to parse, process and validate request
 - ExecutionControl
+  - its type name is used by service framework core to deserialize ExecutionControl object of right type from JSON/YAML
-  - its type name is used by service framework core to deserialize from JSON/YAML and identify the right ServiceExecutor
+  - its type name is also used by service framework core to identify the right ServiceExecutor
-  - instruction for chosen ServiceExecutor to act upon while serving request
+  - served as instruction for chosen ServiceExecutor to act upon when serving request
 - CacheControl
   - concerning service response cache handling, which is optional and orthogonal to peer controls
 - SecurityControl